spatialaudio/non-smooth-secondary-source-distributions/README.md

-# Evaluation of non-smooth secondary source distributions in
+Evaluation of the sound field synthesized by non-smooth secondary source distributions in wave field synthesis
-# wave
-field synthesis

 Code to generate the illustrations in the paper